 PACC is developing a calendar of Club Rides for members and prospective members.
-For latest updates, check out the PACC Club Rides Facebook page here.
-You will need to be approved to join the group.
+Upcoming rides are be listed on the Events Calendar.
+For latest updates, you can also check out the PACC Club Rides Facebook page here.
+(You will need to be approved to join the group).

 - You will be at the meeting point on time.
 When we set a time, you get 5 minutes grace and then the bunch is gone.
 No exceptions.
 Theoretically leave home early enough to puncture and still make it on time.

 - You will be able to ride in a double pace-line bunch.
 If you can't, please let us know and we'll buddy you up with an experienced rider to sit at the back of the bunch to look at how it is done, then you can have a go.
 Note, Cyclo-Cross rides often use roads to join up trails.

 - You will respect road rules and other road users.

 - You will actually try to act as part of bunch.
 Disruptive or dangerous riders will not be welcome.
 Doing your interval training is for before or after, not for this bunch ride, unless otherwise specified.

 - Spares will not be provided.
 Thus BYO tubes (2 spares is a good start), tyre levers and pump; and please make sure you actually know how to use them.
 If you don't know how to use them, be prepared to learn!
 For cyclo-cross or MTB rides off road - ride tubeless!